- Unique database and app-builder features

 Simbla is integrated with Google Maps (a feature not advertised for some reason; it was some time before I discovered it!) and lets you incorporate Flash files, YouTube videos, and social media links.
 Apart from that, there are no further 3rd-party integrations to speak of.
-Again, this is a pretty bare-bones editor, lacking any sort of eCommerce or blogging solution, so those looking for comprehensive integrations will likely be looking elsewhere anyway.
+Again, this is a pretty bare-bones editor, so those looking for comprehensive integrations will likely be looking elsewhere anyway.

 Simbla offers up an online knowledge base that leads users through the basics of website creation and a contact form for those who need further help.
 A question I submitted via the contact form was answered a day later.
 Unfortunately, even for paid subscribers, there is no live chat or phone number provided for those who need immediate assistance.

 Negative Reviews & Complaints

 Probably the most common complaint from professional reviewers regarding Simbla is the absence of an eCommerce solution or a blogging tool.
 The value of Simbla’s paid plans has also been called into question.
 Simbla’s cheapest ad-free plan is $12/month.
 This has been compared unfavorably to Weebly’s cheapest ad-free plan, which offers more features for less cost.